mobilecoinfoundation/mcips/text/0036-reserved-subaddresses.md

 Subaddress indices are unsigned 64-bit numbers.

-The indices with high bit set are reserved for "special purposes".
+The indices with high bit set are reserved for "special purposes", and should not be assigned to individual contacts by desktop wallets that are using subaddresses this way.

+`u64::MAX` will be reserved for an "invalid / none" value.

-[mobilecoinfoundation/mcips#4](https://github.com/mobilecoinfoundation/mcips/pull/4) will be updated, changing the change subaddress from `1` to `u64::MAX`.
+[mobilecoinfoundation/mcips#4](https://github.com/mobilecoinfoundation/mcips/pull/4) will be updated, changing the change subaddress from `1` to `u64::MAX - 1`.

 Subsequent reserved indices will count down from there.

 # Motivation